 Is your collection data backed up?

 QRIScloud collections are NOT backed up in the conventional sense.
-If you (the collection owner) make a mistake that leads to files or directories being lost, then we (QRIScloud support) do not offer a service to recover them.
+If you (the collection owner) make a mistake that leads to files or directories being lost, then we (QRIScloud support) do not guarantee to be able recover them.

-We are currently rolling out a replication process where copies of each file will be saved to tape, both on-site and off-site.
-However replication is designed to allow recovery from catastrophic failure of the online storage media; i.e. disks, controllers and servers.
-It is not designed to provide a conventional backup of individual files
+We have a replication process which saves copies of files to offline storage, both on-site and off-site.
+Replication is designed to allow recovery from catastrophic failure of the online storage media; i.e. disks, controllers and servers.
+It may be possible to restore a previous version of a file (that has been successfully replicated).
+However:

 The technical details of QRIScloud collection replication will be provided once they have been finalized.
 However, replication of HSM collections is now implemented.